 YONETANI Tomokazu wrote up a nice bit of explanation about compiling src and pkgsrc as non-root.
 He even explicitly names some useful variables to set.

 The National Center for the History of Electronic Games is looking for tangible artifacts having to do with old text-based games, like Adventure or Zork.
 The article includes some history, too.
+(This place is in my town, and it's eye-bleedingly awesome.
+I predict that a few years from now, when people realize what this is, it will become a game history Mecca along the lines of PAX.)

 This blog post from Peteris Krumins lists all the publicly available Introduction to Algorithms lectures from MIT, and links to his summary for each, so you can find out what it's like before investing in over an hour of lecture.
 Very specific but very valuable stuff.